 Safety

 However, safety is always something to be on the lookout for.
 Especially when in a tent, you want to limit the potential of there being any fire hazards.
 The best battery powered lights are durable and shouldn’t get hot to the touch – this could cause injury to pets or kids.
-Most camping lights will also be cord free so as to minimise tripping hazards but if they will be plugged in to recharge it could be something to consider.

 Other Features